-Provide that state taxes may be levied and collected only by general law and to prohibit any state ad valorem tax on real property or tangible personal property except the ten cent tax provided for in Article VII and a personal property must betaxedequallyanduniformly in proportion to market value.
-Existing exem tions from ad valorem taxation are continued.
-The present dedi-cation of motor fuel taxes for highway purposes and the Available School Fund is retained.
-The "pay-as-you-go" princi-ple for the operation of state government is retained.
+Provide that state taxes may be levied and collected only by general law and to prohibit any state ad valorem tax on real property or tangible personal property except the ten cent tax provided for in Article VII and a

+\$100 assessed valuation to provide funds for the State Building Fund.
+Provides that all real property and tangible personal property must betaxed equally and uniformly in proportion to market value.
+Existing exemptions from ad valorem taxation are continued.
+The present dedication of motor fuel taxes for highway purposes and the Available School Fund is retained.
+The pay-as-you-go" principle for the operation of state government is retained.
 The legislature shall establish separate formulas for appraising land to promote the preservation of open-space land devoted to farm or ranch purposes and may establish separate formulas for appraising land to promote the preservation of forest land devoted to timber production.
-The \$3000 exemption from state ad valorem taxation for residential homesteads is continued and the legislature by law may in-crease this amount.
-A separate \$3000 exemption from ad valorem taxation by political sub-divisions is provided for the residential homestead of persons at least 65 years of age and the political subdivision may increase this amount.
-The legislature by law may exempt from ad valorem taxation certain property owned by veterorganizations, nonprofit water corporations, and persons in need because of age or disability, and economic circumstance.
+The \$3000 exemption from state ad valorem taxation for residential homesteads is continued and the legislature by law may increase this amount.
+A separate \$3000 exemption from ad valorem taxation by political subdivisions is provided for the residential homestead of persons at least 65 years of age and the political subdivision may increase this amount.
+The legislature by law may exempt from ad valorem taxation certain property owned by veterans' organizations, nonprofit water corporations, and persons in need because of age or disability, and economic proposed constitutional circumstance.
 The legislature may also exempt property to preserve historical, cultural or natural history resources.
-Taxpayers are provided a new method of correcting inequitable tax assess ments by paying ad valorem taxes under protest and suing for a refund in a district court.
-State debt may be authorized by law only if approved by a two-thirds vote of each house of the legis-lature and submitted to and approved by a major-ity of the qualified voters of the state voting on the question.
-Public funds and public credit may be used only for public pur-poses and no public funds or public credit may be used to influence the election of a public officer.
-The article prohibits a retail sales tax on agricultural machinery or parts, fertilizer, feeds or seeds, prescrip-tion drugs or medicine, or food, except food sold by restaurants for immediate consumption.
-An assessment voted by marine food or agricultural producers on their product sales is not a tax if provision is made for the individual producer to receive a refund of the assessment when the producer does not desire to be assessed.
-The wording of the proposed constitutional amendment as it will ap-pear on the ballot is as follows: "The constitutional amendment revising the FINANCE PRO-VISIONS of the Texas Constitution."
-If adopted by the voters, will become effective on September 1, 1976, except Article VIII, Section 2, Subsections (b) and (c), which becomes effective January 1, 1978, and Article VIII, Section 6, Subsection(c) which becomes effective January 1, ernment, is amended to: Provide that the counies of the state are those that exist on the date of adoption of the local government article and that county boundaries may be changed if approved by a majority of the qualfied voters in each afected county who vote on the question.
-Counties may be merged or county seats relocated if approved by two-thirds of the qualified voters in each affected county who vote on the question.
-The present elected constitutional county offices are retained and four year terms of office are provided.
-The voters of a county may create addi-tional offices, eliminate offices, or combine the duties and functions of offices.
-The voters may also grant ordinance making power to the governing body of the county.
-Cities and towns having more than 1,500 inhabitants may become home-rule cities.
-Tax limitations are established for operating pur poses for cities and counties and the legislature is required to fix debt limits for cities, towns, counties, and school and community junior college districts.
-The wording of the proposed constitutional amendment as it will appear on the ballot is follows:
+Taxpayers are provided a new method of correcting inequitable tax assessments by paying ad valorem taxes under protest and suing for a refund in If adopted by the voters, a district court.
+State debt may be authorized by law only if approved by a two-thirds vote of each house of the legislature and submitted to ON THE BALLOT and approved by a majority of the qualified voters of the state voting on the question.
+Public funds and public credit may be used only for public pur- amended to: poses and no public funds used to influence the election of a public officer.
+The article prohibits a retail sales tax ery or parts, fertilizer, feeds or seeds, prescription drugs or medicine, or food, except food sold by restaurants for immediate consumption.
+An assessment voted by marine food or agricultural producers on their product sales is not a tax if provision is made for the individual producer or public credit may be quirements relating to on agricultural machin- the separate and comto receive a refund of the assessment when the producer does not desire to be assessed.
+The wording of the proposed constitutional amendment as it will appear on the ballot is as "The constitutional amendment revising the FINANCE PRO-